JiaxiangBU/usd-data-analysisEX/README.md

 <!-- badges: end -->

-The goal of usd-data-analysis is to build a GitBook and display related empirical analysis (Li, Gao, and Huang 2020; Lu, Li, and Sheng 2020), see [GitBook](https://jiaxiangbu.github.io/usd-data-analysis/paper_notes) and some references (*Fin Statbility Paper Review
+The goal of usd-data-analysis is to build a GitBook and display related empirical analysis (Li, Gao, and Huang 2020; LU, XIANG LI, and SHENG), see [GitBook](https://jiaxiangbu.github.io/usd-data-analysis/paper_notes) and some references (*Fin Statbility Paper Review